 A German academic reference book appeared in 2017 titled Jesus Handbuch (more or less meaning “Jesus Handbook” or the Jesus Manual) edited by Jens Schröter and Christine Jacobi (you can access its table of contents and descriptive foreword at Mohr Siebeck).
 It’s largely useless for the historicity debate because it never even questions the assumption that Jesus existed, never addresses challenges to historicity in any fashion, and though written in the mainstream tradition that admits much of what we know of Jesus is mythical (this isn’t gullible Christian apologetics), all its entries still assume without evidence that anything each contributing author wants to be true about Jesus, was.
 Pretty much exactly everything that’s wrong about Jesus studies today.
 So there’s no use in reviewing it.
 It’s just “stock mainstream assumption mongering” that builds a Jesus out of speculations and calls it fact.
 No further comment required really.

 Perhaps the only entries in it that are even interesting are the two chapters by Steve Mason covering the extra-biblical sources, which is particularly relevant as he is a noted expert in Josephan studies, who really believes Josephus discussed Jesus and James in the Antiquities.
 Mason provides an English translation of that section at Academia.edu.
-But that actually adds an introduction not in the Handbuch.
+There is now one in print.
+But the online paper actually adds an introduction not in the Handbuch (German or English edition).
 In that Mason mentions doubt of historicity and affirms it should be taken seriously, though he never goes into any of the actual basis for those doubts or why historicity should be affirmed over them.
 He shows no awareness of my peer reviewed historical work in On the Historicity of Jesus or Proving History, the very thing he asks for here, yet inexplicably thinks hasn’t been done yet.
 For example, Mason asks a bunch of rhetorical questions on page 3 that are answered in those works, as if he has no idea; and he likewise says things that are weirdly false, like that “the Christ-myth side downplays the diversity of early Christ-following,” which is literally exactly the opposite of the truth—that early sectarian diversity is actually a significant component of our case.
 And none of this is in the Handbuch.

 Here I will examine what’s in the Handbuch and in particular the only point at which he even mentions me, which is in reaction to my article in JECS (Journal of Early Christian Studies) on the James passage in Josephus (which you can now most affordably access, along with all my other peer reviewed research in history up to 2014, in my book Hitler Homer Bible Christ).